SlaviXG/Operations_Research_PHS_Challenge/REPORT.md

 ## Mathematical Modelling - Using Queuing Theory for Wait Times & Linear Optimizing website for the main re-allocation problem.
 ### Performance Measures - Wait Times and Effective Re-allocation.
 Thinking only about the worst case scenario: everyone that comes into the department is a new - unplanned attendance.
-### Alternative Courses of Action - Use of Event Driven Process Chains and or State Tables
+### Alternative Courses of Action - An Airport Style attendance management system might be useful here.
+Use of Event Driven Process Chains and or State Tables to demonstrate the System.
+ - Grouping MIU/Other patients as one entity and then use the Queuing theory.
+Where we can apply First Come First Serve instead of a Priority based queue.
+ - Grouping ED patients as another entity where we can apply a priority based service.
+ -

 ## Choosing Resolving Method
 ### Analyze the Alternatives to understand outcomes of each (consequences)